andersontrkz/trybe-projects/README.md

  <a href="#page_facing_up-licença">Licença</a>
 </p>

-## :computer: About
+# :computer: About

-# All projects developed as a student at Trybe
+All projects developed as a student at Trybe

-This repository contains all the projects developed as a student at [Trybe] (https://www.betrybe.com/). <br>
+This repository contains all the projects developed as a student at [Trybe](https://www.betrybe.com/). <br>
 The folders then divided into * modules *. <br>
 A module is formed by several * blocks *, which determine the studied content. <br>
 Each block has the respective * developed projects * <br>